gamazonlab/TReD/README.md

 2. code/compute_d_equal_step_immune.R: calculating the reversal distance and performing the permutation test for each perturbation
 3. code/rs_analysis_equal_step_immune.R: analyzing the screening results and searching for the potential drug for the disease
 4. code/read_gctx/read_cmap_gctx.py: parsing the GCTX file and splitting the huge dataset into 100 small subsets
+5. code/colocalization/covid19_result_for_coloc_leadsnp_200kbwindow.R: performing the colocalization analysis for Covid19